a-ba/docker-skype-pulseaudio/README.md

         sudo apt-get install paprefs

-2. Launch PulseAudio Preferences, go to the *"Network Server"* tab, and check the *"Enable network access to local sound devices"* and *"Don't require authentication"* checkboxes
+2. Launch PulseAudio Preferences, go to the *"Network Server"* tab, and check the *"Enable network access to local sound devices"*

 3. Restart PulseAudio